florianpircher/Close-Window/README.md

 This is a plugin for the [Glyphs font editor](https://glyphsapp.com).

-It adds a “Close Window” menu item to the file menu that closes the current font window.
+It adds a “Close Window” menu item to the File menu that closes the current font window.

 ![](Screenshot.png)